htw saar Piktogramm QR-encoded URL

 After successfully completing this module, students will:

-- be familiar with the current state of the art in strategic market analysis as an interface between marketing and strategic management at an international level, and be able to identify trends and develop new approaches.
+- be familiar with the current state of the art in strategic market analysis as an interface between

 - be able to apply a toolkit for the qualitative and quantitative analysis of market participant data (especially target groups, customers, competitors) from primary and secondary sources to specific case studies in the context of the strategic management of international companies.

-- beable to work in a group to structure strategic market analysis questions, analyze data and present and justify recommendations derived from it,
+- be able to work in a group to structure strategic market analysis questions, analyze data and present and justify recommendations derived from it.

-[updated 20.11.2019]
+[updated 05.06.2025]

 Module content: